Choose the right finance when starting a business

 Investor funding

 Selling shares to business angels or venture capitalists can attract outside investors.
 They provide short-term finance without the need for repayment.
 It can also bring in expertise along with funding.
 However, it usually means giving up shares in your business.
 Investors may want control over its management.
-See shares and shareholders and equity finance.
+Explore shares and shareholders and equity finance.

 Grants and government support